 Michiko is an Interactive Designer and Developer at Mammoth.
 She has been working in design and web development since 1999, providing user-focused interactive design, user research, and front-end development for internet connected devices.
 With a broad and flexible set of skills, Michiko provides solutions that are elegant, look great, and accomplish business needs.

-Michiko’s past and current clients include the City of Seattle, Businesses for Social Responsibility, Sub Pop Records, The Stranger, North Star Fund, Real Networks, Talking Points Memo, AT&T, All Home, and various arts and non-profit organizations.
+Michiko’s past and current projects include the City of Seattle, Businesses for Social Responsibility, Sub Pop Records, The Stranger, North Star Fund, AT&T, All Home, and various arts and non-profit organizations.

 Digital Communications Manager